cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 ### Verifying the Deployed APIs

-We want to verify that both APIs are working as expected.
+We want to verify that both APIs are working as expected before we move on to running the client.
 To do this, we can run the inference on a sample image.
 Take the following example hosted on imgur.

 ![](https://i.imgur.com/r8xdI7P.png)